Where the IMPOSSIBLE becomes POSSIBLE

 We do not judge our people by their mistakes but by their willingness to remedy them.

-A.T.M.
-Engineering implements a company quality system, based on the ISO 9001 2015 standard.
-The process approach in place incorporates the “Plan-Do-Check-Act (PDCA)” cycle.
 The procedures to be applied to the project consist of both standard documents, which originate from the company quality system, and specific procedures developed for the project, which are summarized in a Project Quality Manual.
+As shown here below

-Once the scope of work, related criticalities, project constraints, contractual milestones and target milestones are defined, it is possible to prepare Overall Master Project Schedule.
-Is used to identify: Critical Path – Critical Activities – Non-Critical Activities.
+Once the scope of work, related criticalities, project constraints, contractual milestones and target milestones are defined, it is possible to prepare Overall Master Project Schedule to identify: Critical Path – Critical Activities – Non-Critical Activities.

 The estimate accuracy depends on what stage the design has reached at the time the estimate is made, and on the reliability of the data available on equipment costs.
 Our cost estimating department is referred to AACE (Association for the advancement of cost Engineering) community as guidelines for applying the general principles of estimate classification to project cost estimates.